spicysoft/jp-www-gitlab-com/sites/uncategorized/source/company/culture/all-remote/informal-communication/index.html.md

 ## What do we mean by **informal communication**?

-Informal communication in the workplace is made up of interactions between co-workers that is unofficial in nature and focuses on building social relationships outside of the normal hierarchy of a typical business structure.
+Informal communication in the workplace is made up of interactions between co-workers that are unofficial in nature and focus on building social relationships outside of the normal hierarchy of a typical business structure.

 In other words, it's what happens when we get to know each other and talk about anything *other* than work.